iMoonLab/DeepHypergraph/docs/source/index.rst

 **News**

+- 2022-12-28 -> The **v0.9.3** is now available!
+More datasets and operations of hypergraph are included!
 - 2022-09-25 -> The **v0.9.2** is now available!
 More datasets, SOTA models, and visualizations are included!
 - 2022-08-25 -> The **v0.9.1** is now available!